 If you’re looking for a solid alternative to Shopify-distributed themes, Debutify is a great option.
 The theme doesn’t require coding and it has a fast page loading speed, which is an important way to reduce store abandonment.

 Debutify comes with more advanced options like adding a customizable footer or product testimonials as well as advanced product filters and featured image slider.

 Brooklyn works particularly well from mobile devices thanks to its “mobile-first” philosophy.

 Narrative is not just this theme’s name; it’s also a hint of what it does best: showcasing single products through storytelling.

 If high-quality photographs are your site’s strong point, then Boundless might be a good option.
-This free theme makes your product photographs the highlight of your online store.
+This free Shopify theme makes your product photographs the highlight of your online store.
 Because it’s quite minimalist, you can use it no matter whether you’re selling bikes or candy.

-Minimalistic themes work great because you can use them for many different categories, but sometimes you’ll want something that looks and feels different.
+Minimalist themes work very well because you can use them for many different categories.
+However, sometimes you’ll want something that looks and feels different.
 Venture is a free Shopify theme that has a clear outdoorsy vibe, so it’s a great solution if your product targets the sports and adventure categories.

 Keep in mind that this theme was built for Shopify dropshipping stores with a lot of products, so if you have just a few products it may not be the best option.